onflow/cadence/docs/testing-framework.md

+---
-# Cadence Testing Framework
+title: Cadence Testing Framework
+---

-Cadence testing framework provides a way to write tests for Cadence programs in Cadence.
+Cadence testing framework provides a convenient way to write tests for Cadence programs in Cadence.
 This functionality is provided by the Test standard-library.

 Note: Test standard-library can only be used off-chain. e.g: In CLI